 Maintaining a modern information and operational technology environment ensures both current security capabilities and knowledgeable and available resources to effectively manage and protect the technology.
 Modernization efforts should be evaluated within 5 years of technology implementation in the environment.
 Certain technologies (such as those in the operational technology area) may have a longer lifespan, but an evaluation should be completed to understand if an update is warranted or not.
-Additionally, the use of cloud services (such as software-as-a-service [SaaS and platform-as-a-service [PaaS]) should be leveraged as much as possible to remove the need for large capital investments into an organization.
+Additionally, the use of cloud services (such as software-as-a-service [SaaS] and platform-as-a-service [PaaS]) should be leveraged as much as possible to remove the need for large capital investments into an organization.
+Those organizations leveraging services which have predictable sustainability will help maintain a modern environment.